MarcFly/HitPause-CameraShake/README.md

 As you may have guessed, since then, there is flose to no game that comes without a pause function, when not involving online player to player interaction.

 ## How to Pause a game?
 This is fairly simple step.
+But before anything else, we need to keep in mind the following things:
+    *A- What modules do we want to keep at every frame?
+      Which modules are required to keep running the game, for example render and input modules and clearly a core to the game.
+    *B- How are we going to catch up later?